Mabel Tylecote: Biography

 In 1932, she married Frank Edward Tylecote, physician and professor of medicine at Manchester University from 1929 to 1940.
 F.E.
 Tylecote was an early researcher into the link between smoking and lung cancer, and served also as a City Councillor.
 This was Frank's second marriage, following the death of his first wife; Mabel became stepmother to his son and daughter, and the couple later had a son also.
 The family lived at Stockport.

 She was on the (Manchester) Committee of the Free German League of Culture in Great Britain, founded by published by German and Austrian refugee organisations and supportive British groups, including Albert Einstein, the artist Oskar Kokoschka, writer Thomas Mann and actress Sybil Thorndike.
 The League had its own publishing company, Inside Nazi Germany, and a major artist, John Heartfield, producing most of its illustrative material.

 Tylecote served as a Manchester City Councilor (1940-1951) and Stockport City Councilor (1956-1963), and stood as a Labour Parliamentary candidate at five parliamentary elections from 1938 to 1955, in Fylde, Middleton and Prestwich, and Norwich South.

-She remained very attached to Victoria University, but actively supported the former Mechanics' Institute (Manchester Metropolitan University (MMU) since 1970), where she was a member of the council.
-MMU awarded her a life fellowship in 1973, and one of their buildings used to bear her name until it was demolished and replaced by Grosvenor East building in 2020.
+She remained very attached to Victoria University, but actively supported the new Manchester Polytechnic (founded 1970), where she was a member of the council.
+The Polytechnic awarded her a life fellowship in 1973, and its successor, Manchester Metropolitan University, named one of its buildings in her memory.
+It was demolished and replaced by Grosvenor East building in 2020.

 Tylecote was made a DBE in 1966.
 She received an honorific degree from Victoria University of Manchester in 1978.

 Her husband died in 1965.
 Tylecote moved back to Manchester later in life.
 She died at her home, in Whalley Range, on 31 January 1987.